How can you get anything done when you are so tired after work?

 Power naps are short—only 15-20 minutes long.
 Be sure to set your alarm or you’ll sleep your evening away and ruin your sleep schedule (which if you read the above, you know is a bad idea.)

 If you’re like me and have trouble falling asleep, then just lying down for the 20 minutes also works.
-You could listen to guided meditation or white noise to make it even more relaxing.
+You could listen to a guided meditation or white noise to make it even more relaxing.

 Whatever you do, do not use electronics during this time.
 You’ll waste your time and feel even more exhausted than before.